Area I: Biblical Studies

 REL 518a, Intermediate New Testament Greek Judith Gundry

 A sequel to Elementary Greek, this intermediate Koine Greek course prepares students for advanced Greek exegesis courses.
 The course work consists of preparation and discussion of translations of a variety of New Testament texts, readings and written exercises on Greek syntax, sight-reading of Greek texts outside the New Testament, and vocabulary building.
 Students gain practice in using a Greek-English lexicon and advanced Greek grammars.
-Area I. 3 Course cr
+Area I. Prerequisite: Elementary New Testament or Attic Greek.
+3 Course cr

 REL 574a, Intermediate Biblical Hebrew I Eric Reymond

 This course focuses on the reading of biblical texts but also offers a review of the elementary grammar of Biblical Hebrew and the introduction of more complicated grammatical concerns.
 More specifically, the course focuses on prose texts and reviews the morphology of verbs and nouns as well as basic components of Hebrew syntax.
 In addition, the form and function of Biblia Hebraica Stuttgartensia (BHS) are introduced.
-Area I. Prerequisite: Elementary Biblical Hebrew or its equivalent (i.e., one year of an introductory course in Biblical Hebrew).
+Area I. Prerequisites: REL 3603 and REL 3604 or the equivalent (i.e., one year of an introductory course in Biblical Hebrew).
 3 Course cr

 REL 575b, Intermediate Biblical Hebrew II Eric Reymond

 The course focuses on the reading of Biblical Hebrew texts, but also offers a review of the elementary grammar of Biblical Hebrew and the introduction of more complicated grammatical concerns, especially syntax.
 The course introduces the student to Biblical Hebrew poetic texts, including those of Psalms, Proverbs, and the prophetic books.
 Students learn vocabulary from a textbook and consult an intermediate grammar for the study of syntax.
 The majority of each class is spent reading aloud a small portion of text, translating it, and studying the most important forms it contains and the elements of its syntax.
-Area I. Prerequisite: one year of Biblical Hebrew.
+Area I. Prerequisites: REL 3603, REL 3604, and REL 574; or equivalents.
 3 Course cr

 Exegesis Based on the Original Language